qualityshepherd/brine/posts/of_yarn_and_bone.md

 - The higher die determines success (see #DICE)
 - The lower determines impact or consequence
 - Rolling snake-eyes invokes both failure _and_ a `Burden`
-- A mage feeling a spell failing may accept a `Burden` and have it succeed instead. `Burdens` are an imbalance in the world and represented by a random Tarot card; an IOU to the world.
-Player and GM use the Tarot card and circumstance to negotiate how the `Burden` is satisfied
+- A mage feeling a spell failing may accept a `Burden` and have it succeed instead. `Burdens` are an imbalance in the world and represented by a random Tarot card.
+Player and GM use the Tarot card and circumstance to negotiate how the Burden is satisfied.
+The world _will_ be repaid—immediately, in time or both.
 - Magi who take on 3 `Burdens` become lost in the world